46.47 Violence Towards Staff

 The threshold for responding to violence towards staff is not related to the presence or absence of identified Significant Harm indicators in the child.
 However, the experience of violence or threats to staff should be used as evidence of the situation of the family and included in assessments of the child's circumstances.

-Both these factors should be considered at an inter-agency Strategy Meeting that involves the referring agency, Children's Social Care, Safeguarding Investigations Unit, health visitor and school nurse.
+Both these factors should be considered at an inter-agency Strategy Discussion that involves the referring agency, Children's Social Care, Safeguarding Investigations Unit, health visitor and school nurse.

 The purpose of the meeting is to: